 Five years ago, industry leaders like Qualcomm touted millimeter wave (mmWave) as a game-changer, while Analysys Mason—a consultancy for Ericsson and Qualcomm—predicted significant economic benefits.
-Unfortunately, mmWave has yet to deliver the breakthrough Australians were promised, after growth stalled more than two years ago.
+Unfortunately, mmWave did not deliver the breakthrough Australians were promised, after growth stalled more than two years ago.

 Millimeter wave (mmWave) spans 24-100 GHz and promises ultra-fast wireless speeds.
 Deployment in Australia began in 2021 with Vodafone at 25.1-25.7 GHz, Telstra at 25.7-26.7 GHz, Optus at 26.7-27.5 GHz, and NBN at 28.5-29.5 GHz.